-Justice & Public Safety Chair: Commissioner Nancy Jackson, Arapahoe County Vice Chair: Commissioner Tamara Pogue, Summit County CCI Staff: Kyley Burress HB21-1201 Transparency Telecommunications Correctional Facilities This bill will require telecommunication service providers to in depth reporting and data around the telephone services they provide in jails and prisons.
+Justice & Public Safety Chair: Commissioner Nancy Jackson, Arapahoe County Vice Chair: Commissioner Tamara Pogue, Summit County CCI Staff: Kyley Burress HB21-1201, Transparency Telecommunications Correctional Facilities This bill will require telecommunication service providers to in depth reporting and data around the telephone services they provide in jails and prisons.
 The reporting and data will be submitted to the Public Utilities Commission (PUC).
 The goal of this data and reporting requirement is to create more transparency around the telephone provider systems in the state.
 Additionally, the bill will require telecommunication service providers to establish a maximum (cap) for per-minute rates for all telephone services.
-Position: Pending Sponsors: Rep Gonzalez- Gutierrez, Rep Tipper, Sen. Gonzales
+This bill passed out of House Judiciary Committee on Tuesday, March 16th.
+Position: Monitor with amendments Sponsors: Rep Gonzalez- Gutierrez, Rep Tipper, Sen. Gonzales